A comparative study of Higgs boson production from vector-boson fusion: Introduction

-The primary goal of this phenomenological study is to investigate the kinematic behavior of the Higgs boson production processes at high Higgs boson $p_T$, \emph{i.e.} in a regime that has not been fully explored theoretically or experimentally to date, to examine the acceptance for \VBF production measurements, and to propose new techniques to reduce backgrounds arising from other Higgs boson production modes. \footnote{We do not consider the $t\bar{t}H$ process in this study, as it is subdominant and relatively easily distinguished from electroweak $Hjj$ production via top-quark anti-tagging.} Simple jet counting can be used to improve the separation of EW $Hjj$ production from gluon-gluon fusion, but a separation of \VBF from \VH becomes more difficult at high $p_T$.
+The primary goal of this phenomenological study is to investigate the kinematic behavior of the Higgs boson production processes at high Higgs boson $p_T$, \emph{i.e.} in a regime that has not been fully explored theoretically or experimentally to date, to examine the acceptance for \VBF production measurements, and to propose new techniques to reduce backgrounds arising from other Higgs boson production modes. \footnote{The final state for $t\bar{t}H$ is more complex then for any of the other Higgs boson processes considered in this paper~\cite{ATLAS:2018mme,CMS:2018uxb}.
+We do not consider the $t\bar{t}H$ process in detail in this study, as we are primarily concerned with the backgrounds posed by gluon-gluon fusion, and by \VH. } Simple jet counting can be used to improve the separation of EW $Hjj$ production from gluon-gluon fusion, but a separation of \VBF from \VH becomes more difficult at high $p_T$.
 In spite of this difficulty, it is still important to determine the coupling of the Higgs boson to vector bosons at high $p_T$, where new physics has the possibility of affecting both \VH and \VBF production~\cite{Araz:2020zyh}.

 We will explore the robustness of the theoretical predictions in the high $p_T$ VBF region by comparing fixed-order results at NLO and NNLO with NLO predictions matched to parton showers (NLOPS), with a particular emphasis on the dependence of the cross sections on the jet radius.
 This comparison study is similar in spirit to the study performed in the context of the Les Houches 2017 workshop~\cite{Bellm:2019yyh}, which focused on gluon-gluon fusion Higgs boson production in the presence of an additional jet.
+The current study was initiated during the Les Houches 2019 workshop~\cite{Amoroso:2020lgh}, where the fixed order results for the Higgs transverse momentum distribution were presented.